Breaking the Cycle of Burnout: Smarter Alarm Management for Better Care

 1. Nursing shortages and long work hours

-Over one-third of the nursing workforce is expected to retire in the next 10 to 15 years, at a rate that nursing schools are not projected to keep up with.4 Turnover rates among nursing professionals are also high, ranging between 8.8% to 37% depending on geographic location and nursing specialty.5 The combination of these two metrics has raised alarms across the country for an impending nursing labor shortage.
-With more nursing jobs open than any other industry in the US last year, hospitals and clinics across the country are feeling the strain and have put in place mandatory overtime policies in an effort to shore up staffing shortages.6 While this practice serves as a temporary solution, it can have serious consequences.
-Nurses who regularly work 12-hour shifts are at greater risk for burnout, distress, severe fatigue, and poor work-life integration.7
+Nearly 40% of the nursing workforce is expected to retire in the next five years, a rate that nursing schools are not projected to keep up with.5 Turnover rates among nursing professionals are also high, ranging between 5.2% to 36.4% depending on geographic location, organization size, and nursing specialty.6 The combination of these two metrics has raised alarms across the country for an impending nursing labor shortage.
+With more nursing jobs open than any other industry in the US last year, hospitals and clinics across the country are feeling the strain and have put in place mandatory overtime policies in an effort to shore up staffing shortages.7 While this practice serves as a temporary solution, it can have serious consequences.
+Nurses who regularly work 12-hour shifts are at greater risk for burnout, distress, severe fatigue, and poor work-life integration.8

 2. Heavy workloads

-Due to an increased demand for nurses, high patient ratios, and expectations to provide higher levels of care, today’s nurses are experiencing heavier workloads than ever before.8 Nurses don’t always have sufficient time to perform all the tasks they need to, which can lead to frustration in their role and lower the quality of care they provide.
+With rising demand for nurses, increasing patient-to-nurse ratios, and growing expectations to provide higher levels of care, today’s nurses face heavier workloads than ever before.9 Many don’t have enough time to complete all their tasks, which can lead to frustration and, ultimately, a decline in the quality of care delivered.

 3. Inefficient workflows

-Inefficient communication processes between nurses and care teams contribute to nurse stress by making collaboration difficult, negatively impacting job satisfaction, and risking patient safety.
+Inefficient communication processes between nurses and care teams adds unnecessary stress, making collaboration harder, reducing job satisfaction, and even putting patient safety at risk.
 For instance, nurses often have to physically track down colleagues or play rounds of phone tag in order to coordinate care.
-Wasting time in this manner reduces the amount of time nurses can spend caring for patients.
-The more time nurses can focus on their patients, the better the patient’s experience and outcome will be, and the more satisfied nurses will feel in their role.9
+Every minute wasted is time taken away from patients.
+When nurses can devote more time to their patients, care becomes more personal, patient outcomes improve, and job satisfaction rises.10

 4. Emotional exhaustion

-While working closely with sick, injured, and dying patients is a known factor when nurses choose the profession, the emotional labor of their work still takes a toll.
-Nurses work closely with patients, sometimes throughout the care continuum, so it is no surprise that they report higher rates of acute stress, depression, and anxiety than their physician counterparts.10
+Although nurses enter the profession knowing they’ll care for sick, injured, and even dying patients, the emotional toll of that work is profound.
+Nurses often build close relationships with patients throughout the care continuum, which makes the weight of illness and loss even heavier.
+It’s no surprise that they report higher rates of acute stress, depression, and anxiety than their physician counterparts.11

 5. Excessive cognitive shifting